vmware-labs/verified-betrfs/concurrency/docs/SpinLock.md

     until the `compare_and_set` succeeds.
  * We read from the pointer `store` and return that value.

-Notice that _phsyically_, there is nothing that actually that ties the spin-loop to the pointer read.
+Notice that _physically_, there is nothing that actually that ties the spin-loop to the pointer read.
 That all comes in with the ghost state.

 So let's talk through the code in the ghost world: